 Therefore, recovering a punitive damages award requires specific evidence that must meet specific burdens.
 When those burdens are met, the jury usually awards punitive damages to send a message to the Defendant that their behavior was more than unacceptable.
 (Please note that in federal cases such as the one against Takeda, whether punitive damages need to be proved by a preponderance of the evidence or clear and convincing evidence also depends on the standards applicable to the underlying claim for relief, according to the Manual of Model Civil Jury Instructions, 5.5, Punitive Damages).

-If you have suffered from the negative effects of any defective product, you may be entitled to compensation.
+If you have suffered from the negative effects of any defective drug, you may be entitled to compensation.
 Give us a call, we’ll access your case for free.